brimdata/zbpf/README.md

 A Zed lake service must run during the course of experiments described below.
-In a terminal on your linux host, create this service as follows:
+In a terminal on your Linux host, create this service as follows:
 ```
 mkdir scratch
 zed lake serve -R scratch
 ```
-In another terminal on the linux host, create a Zed data pool for the BPF data and test that everything is working with `zapi ls`:
+In another terminal on the Linux host, create a Zed data pool for the BPF data and test that everything is working with `zapi ls`:
 ```
 zapi create bpf